 Some landlords will even tell tenants that it will cost them less to do the deal directly because the tenant will “save” the landlord money on the tenant representation broker’s commission.
 Here’s why:

-In Austin, generally landlords budget 6% of the total transaction value for broker commissions.
+In Austin, landlords usually budget 6% of the total transaction value for broker commissions.
 Of that, 2% goes to the landlord’s leasing broker and the other 4% goes to the tenant representation broker.
 If a tenant chooses to do a direct deal (without the assistance of a tenant representation broker) the landlord’s broker will earn 4% instead of 2% – doubling their commission.
 So it is in their interest to transact with the tenant directly.

 Landlord brokers will typically say that the 2% extra is what the tenant should see in savings in their lease terms.
 But in our history, we have found that to not be the case.
 Tenants are not as in tune with market dynamics as real estate professionals and end up with less favorable economics than could have been achieved without the help of a skilled tenant representation broker.
 In our experience, the value added by a tenant representation broker far exceeds 2%.